 The Ripple Effect of Mental Illness

 Having a mental illness can make it challenging to live everyday life and maintain recovery.
-Let's look at some of the ways mental illness can impact lives—and how the impact can ripple out.
+Beyond the individual, these challenges ripple out through our families, our communities, and our world.

 - People with depression have a 40% higher risk of developing cardiovascular and metabolic diseases than the general population.
 People with serious mental illness are nearly twice as likely to develop these conditions.

 - 33.5% of U.S. adults with mental illness also experienced a substance use disorder in 2021 (19.4 million individuals)

 - The rate of unemployment is higher among U.S. adults who have mental illness (7.4%) compared to those who do not (4.6%)

 - High school students with significant symptoms of depression are more than twice as likely to drop out compared to their peers

 - Students aged 6-17 with mental, emotional or behavioral concerns are 3x more likely to repeat a grade.

 - At least 8.4 million people in the U.S. provide care to an adult with a mental or emotional health issue

 - Caregivers of adults with mental or emotional health issues spend an average of 32 hours per week providing unpaid care

 - 21.1% of people experiencing homelessness in the U.S. have a serious mental health condition